-Even if your message has made it to your recipient’s mail server, a client-side spam filter may still prevent it from reaching their inbox.
-While server filters block out egregious spam, client-side filters are more personalized.
-Some email clients build their own profile of blocked senders and spam words, and also can learn what the recipient considers to be spam over time.
+Even if your message has made it to your recipient’s mail server, a client-side Spam filter may still prevent it from reaching their inbox.
+While server filters block out egregious Spam, client-side filters are more personalized.
+Some email clients build their own profile of blocked senders and Spam words, and also can learn what the recipient considers to be Spam over time.

 Messages Deleted By Recipients

 Even if your email is something a recipient opted-in to receive, and the content is of interest to them, they may simply delete your message without taking any action – perhaps without ever opening the email at all.
-For the call-to-action in your message to be effective—telling a friend, buying a product, or accepting an offer, for example—the content has to be engaging and has to prompt the recipient to take the action you desire.
+For the call-to-action in your message to be effective—telling a friend, buying a product, or accepting an offer, for example—the content has to be engaging and has to prompt the recipient to take the action you intended.

 Recipients Unsubscribe from Future Messages